1. Dates: January 1 – February 28

 required) or during a specific time period.

-d.
-Weekly Prizes and Awards for the largest fish in each category weighed-in each week.
+1. Awarded to the largest fish leading in each category each week.

 f.
-Tournament Angler Achievement Awards (Pike and Trout over 20 lbs, Walleye over 15
+Tournament Angler Achievement Awards (Pike over 42", Trout over 36", Walleye over

 g.
 Product specific awards - requires either a picture or video clearly showing the product

 being used.
 Picture/video must be submitted on the same day the fish is entered.

 5. No minimum or maximum age, all anglers are considered equal.
 Youth anglers (16 &

 under) must have an adult to sign-off and fill out a w-9 form for any award valued at

 $600 or greater.